loonwerks/case-ta6-experimental-platform-manifest/README.md

 boot loader and Linux operating software used to construct a bootable MicroSD card.

-Then follow the build instructions for OpenUxAS as follows:
+Then in the build environment shell follow the build instructions for OpenUxAS as follows:

 ~~~
 cd LmcpGen